MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 #### Load Balancer Rules

-- Applicable: This issue applies to all supported releases
+- Applicable: This issue applies to all supported releases.
 - Cause: Updating/changing the load distribution property (session persistence) has no effect and some virtual machines might not participate in the traffic load distribution.
 For example, if you have 4 backend virtual machines and only 2 clients connecting to the load balancer, and the load distribution is set to client IP, the client sessions will always use the same backend virtual machines.
-Changing the load distribution property to none to distribute the client connections across all the backend virtual machines will not have any effect.
+Changing the load distribution property to "none" to distribute the client connections across all the backend virtual machines will have no effect.
 - Remediation: Recreating the load balancing rule will ensure the selected settings are correctly configured to all backend VMs.
 - Occurrence: Common